-1) How can businesses benefit from Sage X3 Enterprise Management?
+1) How can businesses benefit from Sage Enterprise Management?

 Efficiency means more productivity with less resources.
-The real-world application of Sage X3 Enterprise Management's automation frees up your employees’ time, which releases resources to be invested elsewhere.
-Where processes do require human input, they simply don’t require as much time because they’re built around best-practice.
+The real-world application of Sage Enterprise Management's automation frees up your employees’ time, which releases resources to be invested elsewhere.
+Where processes do require that human input, they simply don’t require as much time because they’re built around best practice.

 Scalability might be of particular interest to businesses looking to grow in the future.
-They might not feel as though they require the platform just yet, but by investing in now they’re preparing for that growth.
-Sage X3 Enterprise Management is designed to grow with them in whatever they do and wherever they go.
+They might not feel as though they require the platform just yet, but by investing now they’re preparing for that growth.
+Sage Enterprise Management is designed to grow with them in whatever they decide to do in the future.

 Insight and cost-effectiveness drive platform adoption, too.
 Insight gives businesses that visibility whenever they need it - and cost-effectiveness could be described as a culmination of all those elements.
 You reduce your costs with more intelligent decision making, process optimisation and automation.

 It becomes a cost-effective solution that ultimately pays for itself, and more.